jimbobding/Cocktail-buddy-jim/README.md

 ### Colours

 The colour of white and black are used for the main body of the app.
-The navbar and footer are black which wrap the body which has a background of white, i felt I wanted to keep this clean and simple as here would be a fair bit going on in the body with different cards having differnet colours on them.
+The navbar and footer are black which wraps the body which has a background of white, I felt I wanted to keep this clean and simple as here would be a fair bit going on in the body with different cards having different colours on them.
-I also wanted to use colours that would signify the use of the functionality to the user’s red being danger green beI also used a red colour ing a success and blue being neutral.
+I also wanted to use colours that would signify the use of the functionality to the user’s red being danger green beI also used a red colouring a success and blue being neutral.

 [flatui colorpicker](http://www.flatuicolorpicker.com)